iluwatar/java-design-patterns/property/README.md

 ---
-title: "Understanding the Property Design Pattern in Java: Dynamic Object Customization"
+title: "Property Pattern in Java: Enhancing Flexibility with Dynamic Attribute Management"
+shortTitle: Property
 description: "Explore how the Property design pattern facilitates dynamic property management in Java objects, enabling runtime modifications without altering class structure.
 Ideal for developers looking to enhance flexibility and maintainability in their code."
 category: Behavioral
 language: en